AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-to-marketo-landing-pages.md

 ---
 # Adding [!DNL Marketo Measure] to Marketo Landing Pages {#adding-marketo-measure-to-marketo-landing-pages}

-Learn how to add tracking to [!DNL Marketo Engage] Landing Pages as they require additional handling. [!DNL Marketo Measure] JavaScript needs to be in place on both the Landing Page and the [!DNL Marketo Engage] form itself.
-To do this you will need to load the [!DNL Marketo Measure] JavaScript into [!DNL Marketo Engage] as explained in the following directions.
+Learn how to add tracking to [!DNL Marketo Engage] Landing Pages as they require additional handling. [!DNL Marketo Measure] JavaScript must be in place on both the Landing Page and the [!DNL Marketo Engage] form itself.
+To do this, you need to load the [!DNL Marketo Measure] JavaScript into [!DNL Marketo Engage] as explained in the following directions.

 >[!NOTE]
 >